AnatoliiKomisarenko/AnatoliiKomisarenko/README.md

 ## I'm a Middle Data Analyst in DNS Retail

-* In the Sales Channels Development department, I work in data research.
-* My employment began in 2024.
 * I used to work as a scientist studying the ecology of marine systems.
+* My employment in data analysis began in 2024.
 * In 2025, I completed a Practicum Bootcamp with a focus on Data Analysis.
+* Nowadays in the Sales Channels Development department, I work in data research.

 ### My skills: